 WHAT HAS BEEN A HIGHLIGHT OF YOUR YEAR?

-Our wedding!
+The first anniversary of my marriage to (drummer) Dylan van der Linde.
 It was just the most amazing day.
-We got married in the midlands on July 8, and prepared for freezing weather and got the most perfect day.
+We got married in the Midlands on July 8, 2017, and prepared for freezing weather and got the most perfect day.
 We were able to celebrate with all our loved ones in the most beautiful setting and my favourite part was that you could feel the love on the day.

 YOUR HUSBAND, DRUMMER DYLAN, IS A FITNESS TRAINER BY DAY.
 HOW HAVE YOU BENEFITTED FROM THAT?